Joli lives in the island nation of Cape Verde, in the capital city of Praia. She’s lived there for about 5 years–and it feels like home to her.

 What’s your travel story?

-I grew up in East Providence, Rhode Island, where there’s a big Cape Verdean community.
-I grew up with an awareness of and a love of Cape Verdean culture.
+I grew up in New England with an awareness of and a love of Cape Verdean culture.
 We had Cape Verdean art around the house, Cape Verdean music, traditional Cape Verdean meals.
 I learned a few words and phrases in Kriol.
 When I was 14 we came here on a family trip.
 That changed everything for me; I fell in love with Cape Verde.

 How did you make the decision to move abroad?
 When did you know it was time to make that leap?

 I was in my mid-30s; I’d been in a career for 10 years.
 I loved it but I needed a change.
 I was working in administration at a private school in Westchester County, N.Y.
-The next logical step would have been to become Head of School, but I didn’t want that.
+The next logical step would have been to become head of a division and eventually Head of School — but I didn’t want that.

 I was also very much in love and engaged to marry a guy I’d been with for about eight years.
 The next steps would’ve been buying a house in Westchester county and starting a family.
 I’ve always wanted to live abroad, and I have this entrepreneurial bug.
 My fiancé was more cautious, more frugal.
 I kept putting off taking any risks.

-Two months before the wedding, I realized that the life I was about to have was not the life I wanted, and that my fiancé was not the one for life.
-That I was about to let go of my dreams forever by trying to do the practical, “smart” thing.
+Two months before the wedding, I realized that the life I was about to have was not the life I wanted.
+I felt like I was about to let go of my dreams forever by trying to do the practical, “smart” thing.
 I was afraid of putting everything that I’m passionate about on hold.
 So I called off the wedding.

 And then I told my boss that I wasn’t going to sign the contract for the next year.
 I’d been dragging my feet about signing; I didn’t know why.
 I just couldn’t see another year there.
 I just couldn’t see it.